G4din/DM-Football/README.md

 # Premier League Soccer Team Analysis Project

 ## Introduction
-This repository contains the project proposal and related materials for our data mining analysis of a Premier League soccer team's performance.
+This repository contains the project material and related materials for our data mining analysis of a Premier League soccer team's performance.
 In this project, we aim to utilize data mining techniques to analyze the team's performance and make recommendations for potential player acquisitions to enhance their performance in the league.

 ## Project Goals
 Our main objectives for this project are as follows: